arshinx/PUI-Labs/homework_4/README.md

 #### Process

 1. Outline each page to be developed in "box layers".
-2. Create a high level structure of elements.
+2. Create a high level structure of elements (including use of Padding, etc.).
 3. Verify if composition and layout are as intended.
 4. Add Styling, starting with images, then fonts, then colors.
 5. Verify if the composition and overall styling are as intended.